 I believe there is some mileage in a post on the evidence, pros and cons of through- and lapped-dovetail carcase and drawer construction, beginning in the second half of the seventeenth-century; however I will reserve all that for a later date.
 What I would like to touch on now is the universal adoption (where practical) of lapped-dovetail construction for painted and japanned case furniture.

-Through-dovetails (fig. 1) are simpler and more quickly formed than lapped-dovetails – a fact that didn’t escape keen-minded seventeenth- and eighteenth-century cabinetmakers – however, they aren’t without their disadvantages.
+Through-dovetails (figure 1) are simpler and more quickly formed than lapped-dovetails – a fact that didn’t escape keen-minded seventeenth- and eighteenth-century cabinetmakers – however, they aren’t without their disadvantages.

-One issue with through-dovetails is that they tend to spoil otherwise unbroken show surfaces, although this was addressed during the period 1660 to 1680-ish by applying mouldings over the drawer fronts (fig. 2).
+One issue with through-dovetails is that they tend to spoil otherwise unbroken show surfaces, although this was addressed during the period 1660 to 1680-ish by applying mouldings over the drawer fronts (figure 2).

-Telegraphing was not limited to veneered work; indeed, the issue would most likely have first presented itself with painted and locally produced japanned furniture (fig. 4).
+Telegraphing was not limited to veneered work; indeed, the issue would most likely have first presented itself with painted and locally produced japanned furniture (figure 4).

-Lapped-dovetails, conversely, permit a flat, uninterrupted, stable show surface on which to veneer or paint (fig. 5).
+Lapped-dovetails, conversely, permit a flat, uninterrupted, stable show surface on which to veneer or paint (figure 5).

 With Christmas and New Year festivities now behind us, I was about to embark on making the drawers for the painted chest, but the weather has, again, dealt a severe blow… literally: We are currently experiencing strong winds and temperatures of around 41°C (106°F), with the temperature in the shed a carcase-splitting 47.8°C (118°F).